GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 ### Lab 12: Add a Sub-process (Custom Email process)
-1. Open the Claims Process in edit mode.
+1. Open the Customer Onboarding Process in edit mode.
 2. Add a Collapsed Subprocess to the process after the Manager Follow-up task.
     -	Connect the collapsed subprocess from the manager foll-up and to the Create NH Doc task.
 3. Give the Collapsed Subprocess event the following configuration: